Am I Marrying The Right Person?

 According to Louisiana State University, eighty-eight percent of adult Americans (between the ages of 20 and 30) believe that they have a “soul mate” somewhere (Dr. Phil, 2015).
 Moreover, according to the National Center for Health Statistics, approximately 60% of marriages end in divorce (Dr. Phil, 2015).
 "Have you been dating your partner for a while, and have come to the conclusion that he or she may just be the “one”?
 How do you know if you are picking the “right” person to marry?
 If you are pondering these important questions, you have come to the right place.
 This article will help you determine if your partner is the “marrying kind.”

 Truth-be-told, one of the most devastating things that can happen on a wedding day is either the bride and/or groom gets “cold feet.”
 In other words, the bride or groom becomes unsure if he or she really wants to get married…to the other person.
 One or both people may question if his or her partner is the “best fit” for him or her.
 In most cases, the tension and feelings of doubt have been mounting for a while.
 In fact, most people rarely wake up one morning and question whether or not their partners are “right” to marry.
 When this occurs, problems in the relationship have either been swept under the rug, or one or both people want to get “married” no matter what.
+That being said, I still recommend that you test this 'MP3' designed to 'train' your brainwaves to optimal states.
+This is free through our site when you click here.

 Women have a tendency to think that they can somehow “change” their partners once they are married, but unfortunately that is usually not the case.
 In the same vein, men often think that the relationship will somehow “get better” once the couple is actually married, sadly, this too, rarely happens.
 You can save yourself a lot of future problems by making sure that you are indeed marrying the “right” person.
 It is imperative that you are 100% positive that you are making the “right” choice before walking down the aisle and committing yourself to one another before your friends and family.
 It is also important to note that the only thing worse than marrying the “wrong” person is having to live with your decision.
 The last place you want to end up at is in divorce court, so take your time now, and get to know the person you plan to marry.